Updated: Public health management of cases and contacts associated with COVID-19

 -

-This guidance is focused on community settings, and does not replace point-of-care risk assessments by health care providers in health care settings, or an individual risk assessment conducted by PHAs to determine the exposure risk for a health care worker (HCW).
+This guidance is focused on community settings, and does not replace point-of-care risk assessments by health care providers in health care settings, or a risk assessment conducted by PHAs to determine the exposure risk for a health care worker (HCW).

 Guidance related to the appropriate use of personal protective equipment (PPE) and infection prevention and control for HCWs and laboratory workers is available.
 See the following guidance documents: